rachithans/eventmaster/README.md

 - abhishekh305, his github page helped me learn a lot about how form validation works
 - react-bootstrap documentation helped me learn a lot about how to use react.
+-  [Esther Itolima](https://dev.to/esedev/how-to-pass-and-access-data-from-one-route-to-another-with-uselocation-usenavigate-usehistory-hooks-1g5m)'s post used to learn about how to redirect from one page to another and also how to pass the data.
+- [OriginalGriff](https://www.codeproject.com/Questions/1064433/Regex-which-will-accept-alphanumeric-with-special)'s post was used to to create regex for password that can also accept alpha numberics values and special characters.
+- [W3Schools](https://www.w3schools.com/tags/att_input_minlength.asp#:~:text=The%20minlength%20attribute%20specifies%20the,tel%2C%20email%2C%20and%20password.)'s tutorial was used to learned about how to apply lenght requirement in input field.
+- [tanguy_k](https://stackoverflow.com/questions/41936524/validation-of-form-input-fields-in-react)'s post was used to learn about to implement html validation.